Money 101 > Saving Money > 3 Financial New Year’s Resolutions You Can Start Now

 That being said, there are generally two popular methods (with seasonally appropriate names) to pay off any kind of debt — not just the kind that comes with sleigh bells.

-1. The Snowball Method
+The Snowball Method

 This first method ranks your debt in order of smallest to largest balance with your focus going to the debt with the smallest balance.
 Any extra cash in your budget goes towards paying this off first while making the minimum payments on everything else.

 Once you pay off the smallest debt, you’ll roll the money you were putting towards that first account into the next smallest debt.
+These small but consistent victories can be a great way to keep up the momentum until you’re making large payments against your biggest debt.

-2. The Avalanche Method
+The Avalanche Method

+For this next technique, you’ll look to the interest rates and rank them from highest to lowest.
 Again, you’ll make sure you have enough cash to cover the minimum payments of every debt.
 But this time, you’ll push any extra cash towards the debt that accrues the highest interest.

 Once you pay off your first debt, you’ll use the cash that you were putting towards that debt to pay off the one with the next highest interest rate.
 And so on until you’re done paying off holiday debt.